Week 55

 What Is Leap 8?

-Around week 55 (approximately 12.5 months), your baby — who is rapidly becoming a toddler — enters the World of Programs.
+Around week 55 (approximately 12.5 months), your baby, who is rapidly becoming a toddler, enters the World of Programs.
 This leap gives them the ability to understand and execute complex programs: flexible sequences that can be adjusted on the fly.
 While Leap 7 was about rigid sequences (step 1, step 2, step 3), this leap introduces the concept that the same goal can be reached through different paths.
 If the direct route to a toy is blocked, they will find an alternative route.
 If their usual approach does not work, they will try a different strategy.
 This is the dawn of true problem-solving.
-Your child begins to understand that programs can be varied — you can eat with a spoon or a fork, you can get dressed starting with your shirt or your pants.
+Your child begins to understand that programs can be varied.
+You can eat with a spoon or a fork, you can get dressed starting with your shirt or your pants.
 They start experimenting with different approaches to the same task, which is why they might suddenly refuse to do things the way they have always done them.
 They are testing alternatives, not being defiant.

 What Changes in Your Baby's World

-Your toddler's brain develops the ability to understand and create flexible programs — complex, adjustable plans for achieving goals.
+Your toddler's brain develops the ability to understand and create flexible programs: complex, adjustable plans for achieving goals.
 This is a significant upgrade from the rigid sequences of the previous leap.
 They can now modify their approach based on circumstances.
 If they want a toy that is up on a shelf, they might try reaching, then climbing, then pointing and asking for help, then pushing a chair over to stand on.
 Each attempt is a different program aimed at the same goal.
 This flexibility also shows in their social behavior; they start experimenting with different ways to get your attention, different approaches to playing with other children, and different strategies for getting what they want.
-Language becomes a tool in their programs — they discover that saying a word or making a specific sound can be a more efficient way to achieve a goal than physical action alone.
+Language becomes a tool in their programs.
+They discover that saying a word or making a specific sound can be a more efficient way to achieve a goal than physical action alone.
 Their play becomes more complex and creative as they combine familiar sequences in new ways.
 They also begin to understand and participate in household routines like cleaning up, helping with cooking, and getting ready to go out.

 Signs Your Baby Is Going Through Leap 8